-Early Childhood Education: Support high-quality childcare and early childhood learning.
-LABI will continue to advocate for students, taxpayers and employers to connect a more skilled workforce with high-wage, high-demand jobs in a 21st century economy and will support high-quality daycare and early childhood learning.
+Early Childhood Education: Support high-quality childcare and early childhood learning from birth to age three to ensure all children in Louisiana enter kindergarten ready to learn.
+Support efforts to ensure quality, affordable childcare availability in every community, including expanded access to licensed home-based family childcare and tax incentives for employer-sponsored childcare.
+Support efforts to provide the early childhood community with a voice at the governance table.
+LABI will continue to advocate for students, parents, taxpayers and employers to connect a more skilled workforce with high-wage, high-demand jobs in a 21st century economy and will support highquality daycare and early childhood learning.